There was another winner Tuesday — Obamacare

 The win in Maine came after months of failed attempts by President Donald Trump and Republicans in Congress to undo the Medicaid expansion nationally and cut the program further over time.
 It also comes as the Trump administration is exploring changes that could make Medicaid less accessible, like allowing states to impose work requirements.

 Maine wasn't the only place where the results are relevant to Obamacare.
-The Democratic tsunami in Virginia, led by Governor-elect Ralph Northam, also has health care implications.
+The Democratic tsunami in Virginia, led by Gov.-elect Ralph Northam, also has health care implications.

-For years, Democratic governor Terry McAuliffe has sought to expand Medicaid but has been stymied by the Republican-controlled legislature.
+For years, Gov. Terry McAuliffe, a Democrat, has sought to expand Medicaid but has been stymied by the Republican-controlled legislature.
 But on Tuesday, Democrats made surprise gains in the House of Delegates, potentially retaking the chamber from Republicans depending on a handful of uncalled elections.

 "All the folks who fought me on Medicaid expansion, they all got blown out," McAuliffe told reporters on Tuesday.